geerlingguy/internet-pi/README.md

 **IMPORTANT NOTE**: If you use the included Internet monitoring, it will download a decently-large amount of data through your Internet connection on a daily basis.
 Don't use it, or tune the `internet-monitoring` setup to not run the speedtests as often, if you have a metered connection!

+## Recommended Pi and OS

+You should use a Raspberry Pi 4 model B or better.
+The Pi 4 and later generations of Pi include a full gigabit network interface and enough I/O to reliably measure fast Internet connections.

+Older Pis work, but have many limitations, like a slower CPU and sometimes very-slow NICs that limit the speed test capability to 100 Mbps or 300 Mbps on the Pi 3 model B+.

+Other computers and VMs may run this configuration as well, but it is only regularly tested on a Raspberry Pi.

+The configuration is tested against Raspberry Pi OS, both 64-bit and 32-bit, and runs great on that or a generic Debian installation.

+It should also work with Ubuntu for Pi, or Arch Linux, but has not been tested on other operating systems.

 ## Setup

   1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 The easiest way (especially on Pi or a Debian system) is via Pip: